zac-heisey/zac-heisey.github.io/_lessons/building-a-solid-foundation-with-html.md

 * Opening `(<a>)` and closing `(</a>)` tags.
 * A required `href` attribute that most often takes a URL as its value.
 * An optional but commonly used `target` attribute to define where the link should be opened when clicked.
-Typically you’ll use `target="_blank"` to open up a link in a new browser tab.
+Typically you'll use `target="_blank"` to open up a link in a new browser tab.

 ```html
 <!-- We create links in HTML using anchor tags like so -->